 Our Paper Multi-Class Hypersphere Anomaly Detection (MCHAD) has been accepted for presentation at the ICPR 2022.
 In summary, we propose a new loss function for learning neural networks that are able to detect anomalies in their inputs.

-We want the $f(x)$ of one class to cluster as tightly around a class center $\mu_y$ as possible.
-For this, we can use the the Intra class variance loss which is defined as:
+We want the representations $f(x)$ of one class to cluster as tightly around a class center $\mu_y$ as possible.
+For this, we can use the Intra class variance loss, which is defined as:

 $$ \mathcal{L}_{\Lambda}(x,y) = \Vert \mu_y - f(x) \Vert^2 $$